 In recognition of the teachers of winning students, Trip Choice presented checks to be used for school supplies to each school that had placing artwork.

 If you would like a copy of the 2020 calendar featuring the latest student winners, email firstname.lastname@example.org.

 Here are some students' posters from previous years:

-Each fall, Cherriots Trip Choice participates with organizations across the state to promote the Drive Less Challenge.
-Oregon residents are encouraged to register with Drive Less Connect to record their trips made with modes of transportation other than solo car rides.
+Each fall, Cherriots Trip Choice participates with organizations across the state to promote the Get There Challenge, (formerly the Drive Less Challenge).
+Oregon residents are encouraged to register with Get There to record their trips made with modes of transportation other than solo car rides.
 Registrants have the opportunity to win great prizes like hydro-flask water bottles, gift cards, and even an electric bicycle from GenZe.
-Visit Drive Less Connect today to register and receive notice when the challenge starts up again.
+Visit Get There today to register and receive notice when the challenge starts up again.